 In an attempt to increase flying during the pandemic, airlines are promoting various studies that imply the risk of contracting COVID-19 on an airplane is low.
 Many healthcare professionals are supporting the idea that risk is low, sharing that the air filtration in airplanes reduces the risk of infection.
-Our also provides more information about the risks of traveling during coronavirus.
+Our airline dispatcher school in Fort Lauderdale also provides more information about the risks of traveling during coronavirus.

 Airlines Are Attempting to Minimize the COVID-19 Risk